-There is plan to budget for a bakkie to replace one of the two bakkies in the electricity department which have reached their economic life span.
+There is plan to budget for a cherry picked one man bucket in the electricity department which have reached their economic life span.
 Minor construction work is undertaken internally but major construction and high tech work is sourced out.

 The Department has its own store with equipment and material for daily use.